Longnose Sawshark Facts

-Unlike most other sharks, they often form small schools, most likely for the purpose of communal hunting.
+- Unlike most other sharks, they often form small schools, most likely for the purpose of communal hunting.

-- Combined with its extreme rate of reproduction, this has served to maintain their numbers at acceptable levels.
-For this reason, the IUCN has listed them as a Species of Least Concern.
+- Combined with its extreme rate of reproduction, this has served to maintain its numbers at acceptable levels.
+For this reason, the IUCN has listed it as a Species of Least Concern.

 Longnose Sawshark Physical Description

 There are also barbels attached to the saws which are principally a pale yellow to grayish brown in color on the dorsal portion.

-Longnose Sawshark Distribution and Ecology
+Longnose Sawshark Distribution, Habitat, and Ecology

-This fish is ovoviviparous in nature.
+This fish is also ovoviviparous in nature.
 Mating occurs every other year and as many as 19 young may be birthed at a single time.
 There’s that prodigious reproductive rate we mentioned above.

-Average lifespan, however, is only about 15 years.
+Finally, its average lifespan, however, is only about 15 years.